Mac Adams: Early life and education

 Adams studied at Cardiff School of Art & Design 1962–1967.
-In 1966 he married Barbara Whedon, an American art student studying at Cardiff.
-He has a daughter Boram born in 1986.
+In 1966, he married Barbara Whedon, an American art student studying at Cardiff.
+He has a daughter Boram, born in 1986.
 Adams Received an MFA degree from Rutgers University (1967–69), where he studied with the fluxest artist Bob Watts.
-In 1969 while still a grad student he participated in the first ‘Soft Art’ Exhibitions at The New Jersey State Museum, along with Richard Serra.
+In 1969, while still a grad student Adams participated in the first "Soft Art" Exhibitions at The New Jersey State Museum, along with Richard Serra.
 Richard Archwager, Keith Sonnier, and John Chamberlain among others.

-In 1970 he moved to New York City where he lived and worked until 2002.
+In 1970, he moved to New York City where he lived and worked until 2002.

 Early mystery work

-In 1974 his first ‘Mystery' series was shown at the legendary 112 Green Street Gallery in Soho, N.Y.
-In 1976 he began showing with the John Gibson Gallery, where he became part of a movement known as Narrative Art.
+In 1974, his first "Mystery" series was shown at the legendary 112 Green Street Gallery in Soho, New York.
+In 1976, he began showing with the John Gibson Gallery, where he became part of a movement known as Narrative Art.
 Adams was associated with a group of Conceptual artists who used fictional text and photographs.
-He separated himself from these artists by not using any text, instead he adopted a more semiotic approach to the narrative in which the photograph became a surrogate for text.
+He separated himself from these artists by not using any text; instead, he adopted a more semiotic approach to the narrative in which the photograph became a surrogate for text.
 The 'Mystery' series had a film Noir quality and an extreme narrative compression.